nsrau/azure-docs.it-it/articles/machine-learning/algorithm-module-reference/execute-r-script.md

 # The script MUST contain a function named azureml_main
 # which is the entry point for this module.

+# Please note that functions dependant on X11 library
+# such as "View" are not supported because X11 library
+# is not pre-installed.

-# The entry point function can contain up to two input arguments:
+# The entry point function MUST have two input arguments.
+# If the input port is not connected, the corresponding
+# dataframe argument will be null.
 #   Param<dataframe1>: a R DataFrame
 #   Param<dataframe2>: a R DataFrame
 azureml_main <- function(dataframe1, dataframe2){